On Maximum Differential Coloring of Planar Graphs: Upper Bounds for Regular Caterpillars and Spiders

+Now, assume that the center lies in the interval $H_c$.
+An analogous argument shows that the interval $I' = [1,n-N_{e}-2]$ must contain at least $N_{o}$ elements which is more than the size of $I'$, leading to a contradiction.
+As both cases result in contradictions, this completes the proof of Theorem~\ref{thm:opt-spider}. \end{proof}

-{\bf Proof: }A spider graph $G$ is a bipartite graph whose vertices form disjoint sets $U$ and $V$, where the even level vertices and the center vertex form $U$ and the odd level vertices form $V$.
-Labeling $G$ with the Miller-Pritikin~\cite{miller89} scheme gives a differential coloring of value at least $m= \min \{ |U|, |V| \}= \min \{ N_e +1, N_o \}$.
+\begin{corollary} The Miller-Pritikin labeling scheme is optimal for spiders. \end{corollary} \begin{proof} Let $G$ be a spider graph.
+Clearly, $G$ is a bipartite graph whose vertices form disjoint sets $U$ and $V$, where the even level vertices and the center vertex form $U$ and the odd level vertices form $V$.
+Labeling $G$ with the Miller-Pritikin scheme gives a differential coloring of value at least $m= \min \{ |U|, |V| \}= \min \{ N_e +1, N_o \}$.